Let's continue to keep everyone safe

-Brockholes and the Lancashire Wildlife Trusts' other reserves are now open, but we do ask that you follow the rules when visiting.
-This means visiting only in your household, with one other family, or with no more than 6 individuals from separate households.
-Please make sure you keep 2m apart at all times and check for updates on opening times and read more here
+Brockholes and the Lancashire Wildlife Trusts' other reserves are now open, but we do ask that you follow our rules when visiting in order to continue to keep everyone safe.
+We ask that you please wear a mask (if you are able to) when moving around indoors and please make sure you keep 2m apart at all times and check for updates on opening times.

 Thank you for your continued support - we wouldn't be here without you.

 It's a warm one this week!
 Top news is the sighting of Common Sandpiper chicks and the reserve's third Ruddy Darter and…

 Mid July breeding birds and other sightings

 Lots of bird activity around the reserve, wildflowers blooming and insect life to be investigated.

 The UK is home to an unbelievable fifty-nine species of butterfly and over two and a half thousand different types of moths, many of…

 It's that time of year again when you have to be extra careful where you walk!
 Mini frogs and toads are jumping around and can be…

 Despite its nickname, cuckoo spit doesn’t come from cuckoos.
 So what exactly is cuckoo spit, and where does it come from?